 To create an inviting dining room space in your condo, you first need to define it from the other areas of your open space.
-Of course, the centre of your space will be the dining table, but this alone will not be enough to create an inviting dining area.
+Of course, the center of your space will be the dining table, but this alone will not be enough to create an inviting dining area.

-Try to add something to reinforce the impression that the table is the centre of its own space.
+Try to add something to reinforce the impression that the table is the center of its own space.
 For example, you can place a hanging light above the table, or incorporate an eye-catching centrepiece.

 This will make you feel like you have a dining space in your open concept condo, rather than a dining table in your living room.

 Consider a light dining room when designing your condo

 Since the space available for a dining room is rather limited in a condo, try to opt for furniture that inspires a light touch.
 Optimize the available space by choosing a round table, which will save you from cluttering up the room.
 If possible, prioritize light colours: a transparent glass table gives the impression of taking up less space than a dark lacquered wood table.

 You can also choose minimalist chairs, with little or no decorative elements.
 Since you don’t have a ton of space at your disposal and since chairs are not the main element of your dining space, you should opt for simplicity.
 Likewise, avoid armchairs, which take up more space in width.

 Furnish your dining room while respecting the harmony of your condo